leoloso/gatowebsites/content/docs/guides/special-features/persisted-queries.md

 ---
 title: Persisted Queries
-metaDesc: Persisted queries are normal GraphQL queries, however they are stored in the server and accessed under their own URL, thus emulating a REST endpoint.
+description: Persisted queries are normal GraphQL queries, however they are stored in the server and accessed under their own URL, thus emulating a REST endpoint.
 socialImage: /assets/GatoGraphQL-logo-suki.png
 order: 55
 ---